 You can study Japanese in Japan.
 Contact International Academic Programs for more information.
 Additional opportunities are available through the College of Engineering and the Wisconsin School of Business.

-Japanese Student Association; browse the Wisconsin Involvement Network for more information.
+Browse the Wisconsin Involvement Network for more information.

 Consider an internship where you can use Japanese, either in the US or abroad.
 An internship in any field can complement your language study and can provide valuable professional experience.